 A lot of us associate the word serotonin—a neurotransmitter that allows brain cells to communicate back and forth—with sleep and with stress.
 And while it is partly responsible for how much sleep we got last night and how stressed we are at work today, there’s still much to learn about the chemical nerve.
-Researchers from Imperial College London think they’re onto something as they argue that a two-pronged model of how serotonin acts be incorporated into its present understanding.
+Researchers from Imperial College London think they’re onto something as they argue that a two-pronged model of how serotonin acts be incorporated into its present understanding in “Serotonin and brain function: a tale of two receptors,” published in the Journal of Psychopharmacology.
 They believe that this updated model will transform the way we treat mental illnesses, such as depression, addiction, and anxiety.

 Serotonin acts through a variety of sites called receptors, two of which are especially important: serotonin 1A and 2A.
 And drugs like antidepressants and antipsychotics interact with these serotonin receptors to ultimately help people cope better with mental health conditions.
 For example, those suffering with depression are often prescribed SSRIs, or Selective Serotonin Reuptake Inhibitors.
 These drugs help relieve symptoms by boosting levels of serotonin in the brain and specifically increasing activity at the serotonin 1A receptor.
 This reduces brain activity in stress circuitry, which in turn helps one better handle their disease.